High quality, still photography for holiday cottages and the hospitality industry

-Did you know that having at least one photo actually increases the likelihood of an inquiry, booking or purchase by 225%?!
+Did you know that having at least one photo actually increases the likelihood of an enquiry, booking or purchase by 225%?!

 Unlike estate agents, at ACT Studios, we do not aim to make every room in your property look bigger than it actually is!
 There’s no fish eye lenses or trick photography with us.
 Because it would only disappoint your guests when they arrive.

-What we do aim to do is create photography that makes your property look inviting from every angle.
-So if there’s an incredible sea view, we will ensure that the doors are wide open and the viewer feels as though they can step out into the picture to hear the seagulls themselves.
+What we do aim to do is create beautiful images that make your holiday accommodation look inviting from every angle.
+So if there’s an incredible sea view, we will ensure that the doors are wide open and the viewer feels as though they can step into the picture.
+They should imagine the sea breeze on their skin as the waves crash on the shore and be able to hear the seagulls.

 We are devils for detail too!
 We spend a great deal of time making sure each room looks just right.
 Are the cushions plumped up?
 Plug sockets all switched off?
 Seams on lampshades turned round?
 And is the bed neatly made?

 We also aim to give you great coverage.
-We don’t ever limit the number of images you will receive.
-If your property inspires us to take lots of stills to get the full coverage you need, then we will pass them all over to you.
+When we deliver a full photo shoot we don’t ever limit the number of images you will receive.
+So if your holiday property inspires us to take lots of stills to get the full coverage you need, then we will pass them all over to you.

 There’s no short answer to this but in general, we photograph any and all areas that lend themselves to visual storytelling.
 To beautifully showcase the guest experience you offer.

-Holiday rental photography typically covers all the main rooms along with exterior shots and any imagery that can really convey the individuality of the property.
+A full holiday rental photo shoot typically covers all the main rooms along with exterior shots and any imagery that can really convey the individuality of the property.